Skip to main content

 Alumbaugh received the prestigious 2013 Anne Rudigier Award from the Association of University Centers on Disabilities at the group's annual conference in Washington, D.C., held Nov.
 17-20.
 The award recognizes an outstanding student who has demonstrated a commitment to supporting people with developmental disabilities and their families.

-Alumbaugh graduated from Eastern Kentucky University with a bachelor's degree in psychology before
+Alumbaugh graduated from Eastern Kentucky University with a bachelor's degree in

 by Keith Hautala & Andrea Richard